Agriculture and Nutrition Development Worker

 Required Language Skills

-Transportation will be by foot, bicycle, or local public transportation.
-Public transportation is available near Volunteers’ sites and, in most cases, goes several times a week to and from the nearest urban area or trading center.
+Transportation will be by foot, bicycle or public transportation.
+Public transportation will be available near your site and in most cases goes several times a week to and from the nearest urban area.
 Public transportation is likely to be crowded and uncomfortable.
-Travel to farmers’ homes, demonstration sites and the farmers’ training center may require walking 30 minutes or more each way or riding a bike for 5 to 10 miles (a helmet will be provided to you, which must be worn when riding).
-Due to safety risks, Peace Corps Ethiopia prohibits the use of motorcycles or vehicles by Volunteers.
+Travel to farmers’ homes, demonstration sites and the farmers’ training center may require walking 30 minutes or more each way or riding a bike for 5 to 10 miles (a helmet will be provided to you).
+Due to safety risks, Peace Corps Ethiopia prohibits the operation of motorcycles or vehicles by Volunteers.

 Ethiopians are conservative in professional and casual attire.
 Although your counterparts' resources may be limited, they will present themselves professionally.
-Volunteers are looked upon as role models, and as such their appearance and clothes need to be clean, neat and mended.
-Throughout training and service, the dress code is business casual.
+Volunteers are looked upon as role models, and as such their appearance and clothes need to be clean and neat.

-Sexual mores in Ethiopia are very conservative and strict, and you are expected to respect them.
+Sexual mores in Ethiopia are very conservative and strict and you are expected to respect them.
 Public displays of romantic affection with members of the opposite sex are not socially acceptable.
-Ethiopia has some restrictive laws that target certain sexual acts.
-Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
-Staff and Volunteers will address this topic during pre-service training, and identify support mechanisms for trainees.
+Ethiopia has restrictive laws that target certain sexual acts.
+Volunteers will need to be mindful of cultural norms and country-specific laws and use their best judgment to determine how to handle these subjects.
 Please refer to the Local Laws and Special Circumstances of the U.S. Department of State’s travel page for more information.